techidaily/site-win11-tips/source/_posts/bypassing-the-couldnt-be-written-windows-error.md

 ![system restore point selection options](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/system-restore-point-selection-options.jpg)

- If you are unfamiliar with the process, see our guide on[creating a restore point in Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) for instructions on performing a System Restore.
+ If you are unfamiliar with the process, see our guide on [creating a restore point in Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) for instructions on performing a System Restore.
 However, remember that you can only restore your system if you have already created a restore point.
 If you haven't made it before, you can skip this step.

 ## 8\.
 Repair the .Net Framework on Windows

  The .Net framework a necessary for running many apps on your PC.
 If it's corrupted, it can cause memory issues and more.
 To fix this issue, you can run the SFC scan we mentioned in step two.
-You can also check out the other ways to[repair the .Net framework on Windows](https://www.makeuseof.com/windows-repair-net-framework/) to get it running again.
+You can also check out the other ways to [repair the .Net framework on Windows](https://www.makeuseof.com/windows-repair-net-framework/) to get it running again.

 ## 9\.
 Configure the Problem App to Use a Different GPU